|Hometown:||Sioux Falls, S.D.|

 » Intercepted a pair of passes in the fourth quarter against Wyoming, marking his 10th and 11th career interceptions, tying him for fourth place on the NU career chart.

 » Topped 200 career total tackles against Wyoming.
-Had 215 career stops, the fifth Husker defensive back to record 200 career tackles.
+The fifth Husker defensive back to record 200 career tackles.

 Senior safety Nathan Gerry has been a fixture on the Blackshirt defense for the past three seasons and enters 2016 ready to be a key leader on the field.
 The South Dakota native led Nebraska in tackles in 2015, and also topped the Husker defense in interceptions for the second straight season.